FlyingMatrix/env_gpu_config/README.md

 # env_gpu_config
-A Python implementation for printing out information on GPU configuration
+A python implementation for printing out information on GPU configuration